Here are the news stories you missed if you were too busy celebrating the announcement of the royal baby:

 Jamal Khashoggi, who disappeared more than two weeks ago, is suspected to have been murdered.
 It has been said that the Saudi journalist was last seen entering the Saudi Consulate in Istanbul, Turkey.

 The incident caused tensions between the US and Saudi Arabia since President Trump’s son-in-law and senior adviser Jared Kushner has been building a strong relationship with Crown Prince Mohammed bin Salman, to strengthen the US-Middle East Relationship.
-The President, however, said there would be “very severe” consequences if the allegations were found to be true.
+The President, however, tweeted there would be “very severe” consequences if the allegations were found to be true.

 - Canada, the second country in the world to legalise cannabis